marvin-hansen/bazel_rust_cross_llvm/README.md

 * diesel
 * tokio

+Notice, none of these crates actually need a sysroot to build so you can cross compile all of them with either LLVM, MUSL or the Zig C compiler a.k.a the hermetic C toolchain.
+The sysroot is only there to showcase how configure one and to ensure that most dependencies you add over time
+work out of the box on all supported platforms.

-Notice, none of these crates actually need a sysroot and you can cross compile all of them with MUSL or the Zig C compiler.
-Conventionally, postgres would require a sysroot, but the pg-sys vendors and patches libpq so that it can be statically linked and cross compiled with any recent C compiler.
+Conventionally, postgres would require a sysroot, but the pg-sys module vendors and patches libpq 16.4 so that it can be statically linked and cross compiled with any recent C compiler.
 See the [libpq repo](https://github.com/brainhivenl/libpq) for details.